DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 ## Import and Export

 Data can be exported in the UI to both json and csv formats.
 An entire collection can be exported, or the results of a specific aggregation.
-Export the collection Top5Percent_Housing_Domain_Rank to CSV, and to JSON.
+In th UI, export the collection Top5Percent_Housing_Domain_Rank to CSV, and to JSON.

 ### In Python and R

 Both Python and R have dedicated packages to work with a mongoDB database.
+Data can be retrieved, written and new collections added or deleted.

 In python we use PyMongo.